Universitat Rovira i Virgili

 Based on the activities developed so far, CHEMOSENS aims to increase the search for excellence, internationalization and knowledge transfer, promoting interaction between group members and external collaborators.
 The scientific challenges foreseen for the near future are the following:

-• SENSOMETRIA INSTRUMENTAL
+• INSTRUMENTAL SENSOMETRY

 • NANOSENSORS